JohnDorsey/PyCellEliminationRun/readme.md

     -make a dynamically learning markov-model-like cell scoring tool.
       -this might score cells based on their paired (x, y) displacement from each endpoint individually, as well as their absolute height, and an additional chart for approximate location scaled to the rectangle formed by the start and end points.
       (complexity: medium, maintenance: high, CR impact: positive, performance impact: very negative).

+  will not do:

+    -change the structure of CellElimRunCodecState to make it easier for other data predictors to be used instead of Curves.Spline.

   done: